The Ultimate Guide To Buying a Used Road Bike

-When you are in the market for a new bike, you need to stop and think a minute.
-Is it really worth spending nearly $4000 on a brand new road bike?
-It doesn’t make sense, when all you want to use the bike for is your daily commute.
+When you are in the market for a new bike, ask yourself is it worth spending nearly $4000 on a brand-new road bike?
+It doesn’t make sense when all you want to use the bike for is your daily commute.
+Don’t you agree?
 Getting from point A to point B every day shouldn’t take that much out of your wallet.
+Right?
+So what is the solution?

-Instead of going for a new bike, why not go for a used one instead?
-You will be able to save a lot of money, and wind up buying a bike that is a far better brand than the one you were going to get brand new.
+Hear me out: Instead of going for a new bike, why not go for a used one instead?
+You will be able to save a lot of money and wind up buying a bike that is a far better brand than the one you were going to get brand new.
 Of course, buying a used bike isn’t that easy.

 The inspection is the most important part when it comes to the actual transaction.
 Before any money changes hands, inspect the bike thoroughly and closely.
 You don’t want to find out that you have a cracked frame AFTER you take the bike home.